Main aspects to consider adjusting on a hub to prepare it for an event:

 During events, we want to tilt the balance towards reducing server startup time.
 The docs at Resource Allocation on Profile Lists have more information about all the factors that should be considered during resource allocation.

-Assuming this hub already has a profile list, before an event, you should check the following:
+Assuming this hub already has a profile list, you should check the following before an event:

-Make sure the information in the event GitHub issue was filled in, especially the number of expected users before an event and their expected resource needs (if that can be known by the community beforehand).
+Make sure the information in the event GitHub issue was filled in, especially the hub that is going to be used, the number of expected users before an event and their expected resource needs (if that can be known by the community beforehand).

 Check that the current number of users/node respects the following general event wishlist.